Read our first post about the BVIs.

 Alive departed later that afternoon for Nanny Cay.
 They are doing a haul out too, so we will definitely get to see them again.

 David and I took a nap that afternoon, as we had more plans for the day!
 Just as the sun went behind Peter Island, we kayaked to the beach and went to walk the Sunset Loop.
-The hike goes up and up, providing us with stellar views.
+The hike goes up and up and provides stellar views.
 It’s not for the faint of heart – think heavy breathing and screaming legs, but the views were so worth it.
-We were able to look down on Deadman’s Bay, White Bay, the resort, the spa (where a wedding was taking place) and we passed several of the private residences that are part of the Peter Island Resort.
+We were able to look down on Deadman’s Bay, White Bay, the resort, the spa and we passed several of the private residences that are part of the Peter Island Resort.
+A wedding was even taking place at the spa!
 We caught sunset just over White Bay.

 The trail continued on, but it was getting dark.
 Someday we will have to come back and do the whole thing – with a picnic dinner!